MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 The connection pane on the left-hand side of the query page allows you to browse and switch between your clusters and databases.
 Under each cluster, you can see the databases included in that cluster.
 Under each database, you can see the tables, functions, external tables, and materialized views included in that database.

-Right select on a database to open a menu with options such as to create a table or ingest data into the selected database.
+From the connection pane, you can right-click on a database to open a menu with options such as to create a table or ingest data.

 :::image type="content" source="media/web-ui-query/connection-pane.png" alt-text="Screenshot of the connection pane." lightbox="media/web-ui-query/connection-pane.png":::